LiliaFramework/Lilia/documentation/docs/meta/gridinv.md

 **Purpose**

 Determines if the inventory is large enough to hold the item's dimensions.

-Accepts either an `Item` object or a unique ID.
+It accepts either an `Item` instance or a unique ID string.
+Width and height values on the item must be positive numbers.
+The check also allows the item to fit when rotated.

 **Parameters**